-The MCO must email their Program liaison notifying them of the corrected report and the new report name and its location in the SharePoint library.
+The MCO must email their Contract Monitor notifying them of the corrected report and the new report name and its location in the SharePoint library.

-Section 13.1.2: Please see below for a list of all required reports, the Managed Care Report Companion Guide provides additional detail regarding specific format requirements and data elements.
+Please see below (Exhibit 16) for a list of all required reports, the Managed Care Report Companion Guide provides additional detail regarding specific format requirements and data elements.